google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Hagar Get A Hold of Yourself?

-Understand, that this doesn't mean that Hagar was at this time blind, or that God had did a miracle by creating a water-well from out of nowhere.
-No, it just means -- that Hagar was too distracted, and distraught, when it came to her fears and concerns for her son Ishmael.
-And because of her very fragile mental state, she wasn't able to notice -- that God had already placed the needed survival provisions, around her, and her son Ishmael.
+Understand that this doesn't mean that Hagar was blind at this time or that God had done a miracle by creating a water well from nowhere.
+No, it just means that Hagar was too distracted and distraught regarding her fears and concerns for her son Ishmael.
+And because of her very fragile mental state, she wasn't able to notice that God had already placed the needed survival provisions around her and her son Ishmael.

 Bible Study Online